 - Association.
 This is similar to positive reinforcement.
 Teach your parrot words and phrases by associating them with a snack.

 - Spontaneous speech.
-Turn on the TV and radio, and congregate with other members of the household around your parrot, allowing it to listen to the words you’re saying naturally.
+Turn on the TV and radio, and gather with other household members around your parrot, allowing them to listen to your words.

 Are Hahn’s Macaws Loud?

 Hahn’s macaws are noisy parrots.
-In the wild, they live in flocks for protection against predators and to forage for food together.
+In the wild, they live in flocks to protect against predators and forage for food together.

-They communicate through various vocalizations, which need to be heard in noisy rainforests.
+They communicate through vocalizations, which need to be heard in noisy rainforests.